leapcode/soledad/docs/incoming_box.rst

 this doesn't have to hold true in the future.

 The class responsible for client side processing on Soledad Client is named ``IncomingBoxProcessingLoop``.
-It's role is to orchestrate processing with the Incoming Box features on server side, so it can deliver messages to it's registered Trusted Application Consumers.
+Its role is to orchestrate processing with the Incoming Box features on server side, so it can deliver messages to it's registered Trusted Application Consumers.